 Rumeet Billan (BA 2006, MEd 2010, PhD 2014)

-Recently, Rumeet was the 2014 inaugural receipient of the Desmond Parker Outstanding Young Alumni Award at the University of Toronto Mississauga and was one of five honourees at the Sikh Centennial Foundation.
+In 2014, Rumeet was the inaugural receipient of the Desmond Parker Outstanding Young Alumni Award at the University of Toronto Mississauga.
 Her contributions to higher education include serving on the President’s Advisory Committee at the University of Toronto and the Academic Planning Committee, Teaching Excellence Awards Committee, and Research Excellence Awards Committee at UTM.
 Furthermore, she was selected to represent Canada at the 6th Annual UNESCO International Leadership Programme: A Global Intergenerational Forum and was a facilitator for the European Regional Forum in Italy

 |home | privacy | events|